How to Make a Verizon Jetpack Faster

 - Battery Life: When you use a dedicated device like the Jetpack as a mobile hotspot, you don’t have to worry about draining the battery on your smartphone or tablet.

-- Flexibility: The primary benefit of the Verizon Jetpack is being able to share your network connection with others in your household.
+- Flexibility: The primary benefit of the Verizon Jetpack is being able to easily share your network connection with others in your household without tying up another device.

 - Capability: When you’re using your Jetpack as a mobile hotspot, you can still use a connected smartphone to make calls.